Solid South: Presidential voting

-The 1920 election was a referendum on President Wilson's League of Nations.
+The 1920 presidential election was a referendum on President Wilson's League of Nations.
 Pro-isolation sentiment in the South benefited Republican Warren G. Harding, who won Tennessee, Missouri, Oklahoma, and Maryland.
-In 1924, Republican Calvin Coolidge won Kentucky, Missouri, and Maryland; and in 1928, Herbert Hoover, perhaps benefiting from bias against his Democratic opponent Al Smith (who was a Roman Catholic and opposed Prohibition), won not only those Southern states that had been carried by either Harding or Coolidge (Tennessee, Kentucky, Missouri, Oklahoma, and Maryland), but also won Florida, North Carolina, Texas, and Virginia, none of which had voted Republican since Reconstruction.
-He furthermore came within 2.5% of carrying the Deep South state of Alabama.
-(All of Harding, Coolidge, and Hoover carried the two Southern states that had supported Hughes in 1916, West Virginia and Delaware.)
+In 1924, Republican Calvin Coolidge won Kentucky, Missouri, and Maryland.

-Al Smith had received serious backlash as a Catholic in the largely Protestant South in 1928, losing several states in the Outer South, only managing to hold Arkansas outside the Deep South.
-Smith had also nearly lost Alabama, which he held by 3%, which had Hoover won, would have physically split the Solid South.
+In 1928, Herbert Hoover, benefiting from bias against his Democratic opponent Al Smith (who was a Roman Catholic and opposed Prohibition), won not only those Southern states that had been carried by either Harding or Coolidge (Tennessee, Kentucky, Missouri, Oklahoma, and Maryland), but also won Florida, North Carolina, Texas, and Virginia, none of which had voted Republican since Reconstruction.
+He furthermore came within 3% of carrying the Deep South state of Alabama.
+Harding, Coolidge, and Hoover all carried the two Southern states that had supported Hughes in 1916, West Virginia and Delaware.
+Al Smith received serious backlash as a Catholic in the largely Protestant South in 1928, carrying only his running mate Joseph T. Robinson's home state of Arkansas and the 5 states of the Deep South.
+The only place where Smith's Catholicism helped him in the South was heavily-Catholic Acadiana in Louisiana.
+Smith nearly lost Alabama, which he held by 3%, which had Hoover won, would have physically split the Solid South.

-The South appeared "solid" again during the period of Roosevelt's political dominance, as his welfare programs and military buildup invested considerable money in the South, benefiting many of its citizens, including during the Dust Bowl.
+The South appeared "solid" again during the period of Franklin D. Roosevelt's political dominance, as his New Deal welfare programs and military buildup invested considerable money in the South, benefiting many of its citizens, including during the Dust Bowl.
+Roosevelt carried all the 11 former Confederate states and Oklahoma in each of his four presidential elections.